couchbase/couchbase-lite-core/README.md

 # Platform Support

-LiteCore runs on Mac OS, iOS, tvOS, Android, various other flavors of Unix, and Windows.
+LiteCore runs on Mac OS, iOS, Android, various other flavors of Unix, and Windows.

-It is written in C++ (using C++11 features) and compiles with Clang and MSVC.
+It is written in C++ (using C++17 features) and compiles with Clang, G++ and MSVC.

-It does not currently support Raspberry Pi or other similar devices, due to build issues.
-(But this could be remedied with some work; most of the problems involve setting up recent-enough Clang and libc++ versions on Raspbian.
-Pull requests welcome!)
+It has been experimentally built and run on the Raspberry Pi but this is not an actively maintained use.

 # Status

-**As of September 2019:** LiteCore is in active use as the engine of Couchbase Lite 2!
+**As of June 2020:** LiteCore is in active use as the engine of Couchbase Lite 2!
 Development continues...

 * Active development usually happens on the `master` branch, which may therefore be temporarily broken.
 We don't currently have a "stable" branch.
 * Most development is done on macOS using Xcode, so the Xcode project should always build, and the code should pass its unit tests on Mac. iOS is pretty likely to work too, since it's so similar to Mac at this level.
 * The CMake build is generally up to date but may fall behind.
-CMake can be used to build every variant except for iOS and tvOS.
+CMake can be used to build every variant except for iOS.

 # Building It